Griefed/ServerPackCreator/HELP.md

 ### Placeholders and values (3.14.x and up)

-As of 3.14.x you can add and edit placeholders to your liking.
+As of 3.14.x you can add and edit placeholders.
 Make sure to map your desired value to the appropriate placeholder key.
 The GUI provides a table where you can configure these, or any other values, to your liking.